kalipatu/Turret_Extension/README.md

-This is a project for creation and deployment of the Turret Extension to customise the default behaviour of the Smart Turrets of EVE Frontier.
+This is a project for creation and deployment of the Turret Extension to customize the default behavior of the Smart Turrets of EVE Frontier.
 Starting point was builder-scaffold. https://github.com/evefrontier/builder-scaffold/tree/main

 Prerequisites for DAPP local exectution: